-As you can see, all three tools rate well for creating landing pages.
+As you can see, when comparing Unbounce versus Instapage and Leadpages, all three tools rate well.
 Each have different strengths and weaknesses which will be more important to different types of users.
 To help you understand which is better for your needs, here are the main tool differences and who each is ideal for:

 - Use Unbounce if you want the most flexibility for creating pages and the most customization options.
 Ideal for experienced online marketers with advanced needs for landing pages.

-- Use Instapage if you want a good overall tool for creating landing pages at a reasonable cost.
-Ideal for online marketers with moderate landing page needs, although A/B testing feature is expensive.
+- Use Instapage if you want a great overall tool for creating landing pages and have a bigger budget.
+Ideal for teams of online marketers with moderate landing page needs.

 - Use Leadpages if you are beginner or want simple landing pages, and don’t want many customization options.
 Ideal for entrepreneurs who want to create landing pages, and people with lower budgets.